Monday, November 13, 2017

 Don't fiddle with my family tree!

 Looking into one’s family background has become a favourite pastime in the 21st century.
 The Internet is full of companies trying to make money out of collating and indexing public documents, with more or much less skill, but, worse, it is also full of would-be ‘family historians’, the kind who work on the principle ‘if it doesn’t fit, take something approximating the missing link and just carry on’.
-Of course, it doesn’t work.
+Of course, that doesn’t work.
 It merely fills the web with false ‘information’.
-I’ve bumped into this type of amateur ‘genealogy’ over and over again in the course of my researches into my theatrical and musical folk, the Victorian Vocalists, but I didn’t think to find such a thing happening to my own family.
+I’ve bumped into this type of amateur ‘genealogy’ over and over again, in the course of my researches into my theatrical and musical folk, the Victorian Vocalists, but I didn’t think to find such a thing happening to my own family.

 Maggie Anderson in the 1890s